Custom App Actions

 3. This will return you to the administrative settings so that you can disable and fix the broken app action

 If you run into trouble with your actions you may wish to check your javascript console for any errors.
-If the cause of the problem isn't obvious to you, please take a screen shot of what appears in the console and send it to our support team.
+If the cause of the problem isn't obvious to you, please take a screenshot of what appears in the console and send it to our support team.
 We'd be glad to help you resolve the problem.